SaberPendragonn/QOS/README.md

 I needed PCC to be smart.
 I needed it coupled with advanced queuing.

-So I engineered a centralized traffic framework that binds PCC Load Balancing with Nested Global Queue Trees and CAKE AQM:
+So I engineered a centralized traffic framework that binds my existing PCC Load Balancing project with Nested Global Queue Trees and CAKE AQM:

-- **Symmetric PCC Boundary Allocation:** Connections parsed via multi-stream Per-Connection Classifier.
-For this test, I focused on a single ISP baseline to isolate and measure raw prioritization performance.

-- **Double-Pass Mangle Tracking:** Multi-stage Mangle architecture stamps packets with application class based on ports and DSCP bits, then pairs with PCC filters to apply explicit provider packet marks.

-- **Centralized Global Parent Management:** Instead of placing queues on individual interfaces, I constructed a centralized parent layout using `parent=global` with hardcoded ceilings (15M download / 10M upload).

-- **Dynamic Leaf Allocation via CAKE:** Nested individual provider leaf queues driven by CAKE underneath the global parents.
-CAKE handles host fairness and application prioritization automatically.
+1. Bandwidth aware PCC allocation, It ensures that once a connection is assigned to a provider interface, all corresponding packets stay stuck to that interface to prevent broken sessions.

+2. Once the Queue Tree catches the congestion at that any of the two upstream ISP links, CAKE steps in.
+It isolates the different traffics and prioritizes in this order VOICE > VIDEO > BULK/DOWNLOAD, therefore crtitical traffics will be prioritized.

+3. Dynamic Bandwidth allocation provided from the baseline of 15M download/ 15M upload ensures no one user can hogged the bandwidth all for itself.

 The result?
-Intelligent path shaping that keeps real-time applications crisp—even when a single provider link is pushed to its absolute limits.
+Intelligent path shaping that keeps critical applications running even when a single provider link is pushed to its absolute limits.

 ---

 ## 🛠️ Performance Highlights

 **Centralized Global Bandwidth Pooling**
-Engineered a nested queue tree architecture leveraging `parent=global` to enforce structural download (15M) and upload (10M) constraints across the core routing engine.
+Engineered a nested queue tree architecture leveraging `parent=global` to enforce structural download (15M) and upload (15M) constraints across the core routing engine.

-**Multi-Stage Packet Marking Pipeline**
+**Multi-Stage Packet Marking**
 Developed a granular Mangle framework that pairs PCC connection states with application priority markers, creating a deterministic packet matrix for queue tree parsing.

 **Single-Link Bufferbloat Eradication**
 Validated CAKE AQM capabilities under maximum link saturation, maintaining a rock-solid Bufferbloat Grade A+ rating during multi-host stress tests.

 **Dynamic Priority Tin Allocation**
-Leveraged CAKE's internal multi-tin profiling inside the global parent queue tree to give voice, interactive web, and background data transfers their own optimized transit paths.
+Leveraged CAKE's internal multi-tin profiling inside the global parent queue tree to give voice, video, and background data transfers/bulk their own optimized transit paths.

 ![QoS Architecture Demo](https://github.com/user-attachments/assets/0a27f1f6-234f-4fe4-9e7e-617283c09e23)

 ---

-## 🧪 The Proof: Validation Tests
+## The Proof: Validation Tests (Note these tests are done with the other ISP turned off to showcase the QOS)

 ### Test 1: Latency Under Load (CAKE vs No CAKE)